wfan19/robotuna_ekf_simulator/README.md

     - Ground truth (Publishes to both odom topic and tf)
 - Full attitude control
 - Quadcopter ground truth pose visualization in RViz
+- A simulation world with various features and Apriltags (current pic needs updating)
+- Euler angle based commands available through RQT

 ## Usage
 To start the simulation:\
 `$ roslaunch robotuna_ekf_simulator Kwad_sim.launch`

+If this is your first time starting the simulation, (currently) you will need to go to the gazebo "Insert" tab on the left, and add the \<repo>/gazebo/models directory to the Gazebo model path.
+Otherwise, Gazebo will not know where to look for the Apriltag models, and the Apriltags will not display correctly.

 To launch Rviz and propeller velocity control:\
 `$ roslaunch robotuna_ekf_simulator Kwad_control.launch`